Ecology of Harmful Algal Blooms

 We will study the ecology of harmful algal species; the environmental factors controlling the species diversity, abundance, and productivity of aquatic algae; and the possible role of human activities in causing the increase of HAB.
 In addition, we will examine the efforts of scientists and government agencies to monitor HAB, and to control their impact on fisheries and public health.
 The material will be presented through lectures, and seminar discussion of books and scientific articles.
 In labs we will learn methods in microscopy and seawater analysis as well as field work in local estuaries and lakes.
 Students will conduct two research projects: one will be a review of scientific literature on a specific HAB topic and the second will study the plankton and water quality of a local marine or freshwater habitat.
 Credits will be awarded in marine ecology and oceanography.

-environmental studies, ecology, and marine science.
+This offering will prepare you for careers and advanced study in: environmental studies, ecology, and marine science.